If you have questions about this program, email the

 Director anticipates an 8 day trip to Greece, R/T flights to Athens, Bus Travel from Athens and back; Lodging at hotels in 4 locations.
 Total estimated cost $2500.

 Professor Rauh is Professor Emeritus, CLA, Dept. of Classics, Purdue University.
 He currently directs a survey project at Plataia, Greece and participates in the Bogsak Archaeological Survey Project in Turkey.
-He directed the Spring Break Trip to Greece from 2014 to 2019 and is resuming the trip in 2025.
+He has been leading the Spring Break Trip to Greece since 2014.

 Contact Rauh at rauhn@purdue.edu to get on email list so you can be alerted to up-coming callouts.